Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 - The Kraken have been an underdog in 24 games this season, with nine upset wins (37.5%).

-- Seattle has gone 7-5 when bookmakers have listed them as underdogs of +140 or longer on the moneyline.
+- Seattle is 7-5 when it is underdogs of +140 or longer on the moneyline.

 Stars Player Props